 Control feature: A natural or man-made feature on or next to which the control is hung.

 Control number: A number drawn beside each control circle on a map.
 On a cross-country course, they indicate the order in which the controls must be visited.
-The top of the number points to Magnetic North.
+Information overprinted on the map (text and or control numbers) should point to Magnetic North.

 Course: A sequence of control points marked on the map that are to be visited by the orienteer.

-E-punch: A finger-stick worn while orienteering as part of an electronic timing system (as opposed to manual timing).
+E-punch: A finger-stick (for the system used in the U.S.) worn while orienteering as part of an electronic timing system (as opposed to manual timing); used with an electronic punch box at each control point.

 Fine orienteering: Precision navigation in detailed terrain usually demanding careful use of map, compass and pace counting, and usually involving short course legs.

-Finish symbol: If it shares the same location as the start, it will be a circle with a triangle inside; if its location is separate from the start, it is shown as a double circle (circle within a circle).
+Finish symbol: If it shares the same location as the start, it will be a circle with a triangle overlapping.
+If its location is separate from the start, it is shown as a double circle (circle within a circle > ).

 Folding the map: Orienteers fold their maps along the line of travel to aid concentration on the leg being run, and to facilitate thumbing their position.